 Firstly don't stop breastfeeding!!!

-When your baby does not drain a breast properly, some of the milk dries up and this creates a blockage.
+When your baby does not drain a breast properly, some of the milk dries up, and this creates a blockage.

 Your breast may have a hard, red and swollen knob that might feel tender.

-Things that can cause this...
+Things that may cause engorgement include: